MRI of the Abdomen

 Magnetic Resonance Imaging (MRI) helps doctors diagnose and treat medical conditions.
 MRI uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.

-- No solid food by mouth (clear liquids only) for 4-6 hours prior to your test time.
+- NPO: No food or liquids by mouth for 4-6 hours prior to your test time.

 - Leave all valuables at home.

 - You will be asked to wear a gown for the exam.

 - For Wyandotte patients only: Patients 60 years or older and patients with a history of diabetes and/or renal disease require additional blood work including Creatinine within 1 month of procedure.

 - You may follow your regular daily routine and take medications as usual.

 - Arrive 30 minutes prior to your scheduled appointment with a prescription if your doctor has given one to you, insurance card, identification and a list of your current medications.